unswexplains/unswexplains.github.io/bf2875532a80/content.md

 # Other ways to do it

-As you can see from the examples above, we can very effectively visualise the relationship between two variables (or lack thereof) using just points, as long as we use transparency and jitter as well.
+As these six examples have shown, we can effectively visualise the relationship between two variables (or lack thereof) using just points, and perhaps some transparency or jitter as well.
 Sometimes, though, you might try a different technique.

 Return to the visualisation of grade and sex above.
 Every student in the class is represented by a point.
-An alternative is to group the students by combinations of values of grade and sex, count the number of students in each group, then visualise those numbers, rather than each student.
-We can put the combinations and their frequencies into a table, and add a total row:
+An alternative is to group the students by grade and sex, count the number of students in each group, then visualise the groups rather than the students.

+We start by listing the groups and their frequencies in a table:

 ```
 Grade Sex Frequency